Syrian Desert campaign (2017–2024): 2021

-On 15 March, Russian jets executed 80 airstrikes, killing 13 ISIS members and destroying caves and positions in the Syrian Desert, according to SOHR.
+On 15 March, Russian jets executed 80 airstrikes, killing 13 IS members and destroying caves and positions in the Syrian Desert, according to SOHR.

-On 21 March, Russian jets executed 54 airstrikes, killing 7 ISIS members and destroying vehicles, bunkers and caves in the Syrian Desert, according to SOHR.
+On 21 March, Russian jets executed 54 airstrikes, killing 7 IS members and destroying vehicles, bunkers and caves in the Syrian Desert, according to SOHR.

-On 24 March, seven pro-government militiamen were killed and three others were injured by an ISIS attack in the desert of Uqayribat, according to SOHR.
+On 24 March, seven pro-government militiamen were killed and three others were injured by an IS attack in the desert of Uqayribat, according to SOHR.

-On 26 March, Russian jets executed nearly 30 airstrikes, killing 6 ISIS members in Al-Sukhnah desert, east of Homs, according to SOHR.
+On 26 March, Russian jets executed nearly 30 airstrikes, killing 6 IS members in Al-Sukhnah desert, east of Homs, according to SOHR.

-On 3–5 April, Russian jets executed over 200 airstrikes, killing 29 ISIS members across the Syrian Desert, according to SOHR.
+On 3–5 April, Russian jets executed over 200 airstrikes, killing 29 IS members across the Syrian Desert, according to SOHR.

 On 6 April, IS militants raided the town of al-Saan in Salamiyah District, western Hama, kidnapping dozens of people, including eight soldiers.
 Several people were later released by the terror group, while two people were reportedly killed.

 On 19 April, Russia's defense ministry announced that it had killed "up to 200 fighters", by targeting a "terrorist" base northeast of Palmyra.

-On 10 May, four pro-regime militants were killed, meanwhile ISIS lost at least one member, during clashes in the vicinity of Bayoud near Rahjan, eastern countryside of Hama.
+On 10 May, four pro-regime militants were killed, meanwhile IS lost at least one member, during clashes in the vicinity of Bayoud near Rahjan, eastern countryside of Hama.
 On the same day, seven pro-regime soldiers died from an explosion of at least two mines in Jabal al-Amour area, to the west of the al-Sukhnah.

-On 3 June, a convoy of seven vehicles were attacked by ISIS militants in Wadi Abyadh in Al-Sukhnah region, which led to the death of 25 pro-government soldiers, including an Iranian military advisor Hassan Abdullahzadeh and his companion Muhsin Abbasi, in addition to a Syrian major general Nizar Abbas Al-Fuhud.
+On 3 June, a convoy of seven vehicles were attacked by IS militants in Wadi Abyadh in Al-Sukhnah region, which led to the death of 25 pro-government soldiers, including an Iranian military advisor Hassan Abdullahzadeh and his companion Muhsin Abbasi, in addition to a Syrian major general Nizar Abbas Al-Fuhud.

 2022

-According to the SOHR, between January and November 2022, 17 civilians, 166 IS fighters, and 264 pro-government fighters were killed.
+According to the SOHR, between January and December 2022, 264 pro-government fighters, 166 IS militants and 17 civilians were killed.
 All IS fighters were killed by Russian airstrikes.

+2023

+In August 2023, IS killed 33 Syrian soldiers near Mayadin, and 10 pro-government militiamen in Raqqa Governorate.
+In November, IS reportedly carried out simultaneous attacks against pro-government troops in Raqqa, Homs, and Deir ez-Zor, killing 26 National Defence Forces militiamen and four soldiers.

+2024

+In March 2024, IS fighters ambushed a Liwa al-Quds vehicle carrying ammunition and guns in eastern Homs countryside, killing the three guards and capturing the cargo.
+By mid-2024, researchers of the Counter Extremism Project and Rojava Information Center assessed that IS was regaining strength in Syria, increasing attacks in the desert against the Syrian government and the Syrian Democratic Forces.
+In these attacks, the insurgents successfully targeted security outposts and patrols, causing dozens of losses.
+At this point, the United Nations estimated that about 500 to 600 IS fighters were stationed in central Syria.

+On 8 December 2024, US forces launched dozens of airstrikes on more than 75 Islamic State targets in Syria after the fall of the Assad regime.